KoljaB/RealtimeSTT/README.md

 - **allowed_latency_limit** (int, default=100): Specifies the maximum number of unprocessed chunks in the queue before discarding chunks.
 This helps prevent the system from being overwhelmed and losing responsiveness in real-time applications.

 - **no_log_file** (bool, default=False): If set, the system will skip writing the debug log file, reducing disk I/O. Useful if logging to a file is not needed and performance is a priority.

+- **start_callback_in_new_thread** (bool, default=False): If set, the system will create a new thread for all callback functions.
+This can be useful if the callback function is blocking and you want to avoid blocking the realtimestt application thread.

 #### Real-time Transcription Parameters